Kill Blue

 Kill Blue (キルアオ, Kiru Ao) is a Japanese manga series written and illustrated by Tadatoshi Fujimaki.
-It was serialized in Shueisha's Weekly Shōnen Jump magazine from April 2023 to September 2025, with its chapters collected in twelve tankōbon volumes as of November 2025.
-An anime television series adaptation produced by Cue is set to premiere in 2026.
+It was serialized in Shueisha's Weekly Shōnen Jump magazine from April 2023 to September 2025, with its chapters collected in thirteen tankōbon volumes.
+An anime television series adaptation produced by Cue premiered aired from April to June 2026.
+A second season has been announced.

 Plot

-Juzo Ogami is a 40-year-old who works for the Z.O.O. assassin syndicate as their prized hitman.
-During a job taking out criminals working with the genetic manipulation company Mitsuoka Pharmaceuticals, Ogami is stung by a wasp that modifies his DNA, regressing his age to that of when he was 12.
+Juzo Ogami is a 39-year-old who works for the Z.O.O. assassin syndicate as their prized hitman.
+During a job taking out criminals working with the genetic manipulation company Mitsuoka Pharmaceuticals, Ogami is stung by a wasp that modifies his DNA, regressing his age to that of when he was 13.
 Unable to resume work as a hitman due to his stature, the head of Z.O.O. gives Ogami another assignment while they work on an antidote: attend a middle school the head's daughter is applying to and judge if it is safe.
 Ogami, due to having no formal education, turns out to love middle school, and must balance his time as a student and an assassin.
 He must also deal with Noren Mitsuoka, the heiress of Mitsuoka Pharmaceuticals, who may be the key to figuring out how to age Ogami back to normal.